alexandrepasc/cypress-e2e-starter/README.md

 Install the project dependencies, they are all defined in the `package.json`, so just run in the project root path:
 - `yarn`

-Execute the `setup-environment` script to set the pre-commit hook to the `.git` folder:
-- `./scripts/setup-environment.sh`

-In case the `setup-environment` is not executable execute the following command to give execution permissions to the file:
-- `chmod +x scripts/setup-environment.sh`

 The `package.json` file has some already created shortcuts to in the `scripts` section to ease the use of `Cypress`.
 More shortcuts can be added, or change the ones that were already created.

 If using the *VS Code* in some cases it will confuse the `Cypress` commands with other libraries when giving the help, to prevent this we should add 1 line at the top of every file that will have `Cypress` code.
 So in every file add the following line: